Are you Ready to Travel Abroad Again? Our Pandemic Travel Guide!

-On a normal day, there are so many things to think about when travelling abroad.
-Visas, tickets, passports, money, chargers– there are so many little things you need to bear in mind when jetting off to a new destination.
+On a normal day, there are so many things to think about when travelling abroad – whether you’re travelling abroad from the UK or the US or wherever.
+Visas, tickets, passports, money, chargers– there are so many little things you need to bear in mind when preparing to travel abroad.
 You can imagine that in our current circumstances there is going to be a whole extra level of planning we need to incorporate into our pre-flight routine.
 Let’s look at the different things we need to consider to ensure that we’ll be ready to rumble as soon as we can find our passports.

 Pick your destination carefully

 The first thing you will need to do is to consider where you are going to go.
 Firstly, you need to check which countries are open to travellers from your country.
 Some countries might require a certain amount of time in quarantine, which might be costly.
 Then, you want to think carefully about the health status of the country you are thinking of visiting.
 Would you feel comfortable there?
 What happens if you get sick?
 What happens if your friends or family test positive at home?
 Because of these considerations, you might want to choose a destination that is easily accessible from home.
 (If you’re keen on Asia, you’re in luck, as there are tons of direct flights to Asia!)